ameypotnis/llm-bootcamp/README.md

-Course code: ls-lrt
+Course code: ps-ef

 Type: Offline(Why offline?
 To make it interactive and engaging)

 # 🚀 Offline LLM Integration Bootcamp for Java Developers

-A bootcamp designed for **Java engineers/leads/architects** who want to learn how to integrate **Large Language Models (LLMs)** into production applications using **Spring AI**, vector databases, and modern AI system design patterns.
+A bootcamp designed for **Java developers/leads/architects** who want to learn how to integrate **Large Language Models (LLMs)** into production applications using **Spring AI**, vector databases, and modern AI system design patterns.

 ## 🎯 What You'll Learn

 * Core LLM concepts: like tokens, embeddings, context windows and many more
 * Vector concepts: Concepts needed to work with vector databases
 * Building LLM-powered apps with **Spring AI** in existing production applications
-* RAG architecture using Java + pgvector
-* Tool calling, advisors, and structured output using **Spring AI** etc.
-* Designing secure and production-ready AI systems using best practices
+* Introduction to production LLM Agents
+* Demostrating predictable multi agent system

 ## 👤 About the Instructor